2.3 Conditions of Appointment to the Faculty

 - Before terminating an appointment because of financial exigency, the institution, with faculty participation, will make serious efforts to place the faculty member concerned in another suitable position within the institution.
 If placement in another position would be facilitated by a reasonable period of training, financial and other support for this training will be proffered.
 The College will consider requests for financial assistance in job searches.

 - Immediately upon termination of an appointment because of financial exigency, the College will officially notify the relevant national learned societies of that fact.

 - The schedule for this procedure is the following:

-m) The incidence of a summer or Christmas vacation in the course of the ongoing procedures shall be reason for a suspension of the relevant deadlines until the end of that vacation.
+- The incidence of a summer or winter vacation in the course of the ongoing procedures shall be reason for a suspension of the relevant deadlines until the end of that vacation.

 A. The College, acting through the President, may terminate any department or interdisciplinary program of the College on grounds of financial exigency.
 Such termination shall follow a review, in accordance with the criteria and procedures outlined below as approved by the faculty and the President, of the teaching of the department(s) and interdisciplinary program(s) in the College immediately affected by the termination(s), and shall not be used punitively.

 - Termination of departments or interdisciplinary programs for reasons other than financial exigency, i.e., as matters of reallocation, are not treated here.